 People who do not have a budget tend to save less money than people who do.
 It is because when you budget you assign your money to do certain things.
 It allows you to automatically put money into a savings or investment account each month.
 A budget can help you stop dipping into your savings each month.
 As you do this, you will begin to build wealth.
 It will give you true financial freedom in the future.

 - Budget money to transfer into savings each month.

 - Use your budget to help you stop dipping into your savings or emergency fund by planning for your expenses in advance.

 Most people do not like the restrictions that having a budget puts on them.
-However you decide how much you spend in each category.
+However, you decide how much you spend in each category.
 So if you want to put a large portion of your money towards your leisure activities, as long as you are saving and meeting your other needs, you shouldn't feel bad about that.
-However once you set up limits you need to stick to them.
-If you aren't doing that you may have a budgeting weakness that you need to address.
-Budgeting is not about limiting the fun in your life, but opening up opportunities and money in order to have more fun.
+However, once you set up limits, you need to stick to them.
+If you aren't doing that, you may have a budgeting weakness that you need to address.
+Budgeting is not about limiting the fun in your life, but opening up opportunities and money to have more fun.
 The key is remembering to include these categories in your budget.